trychlos/TheToolsProject/tools/libexec/doc/2-Install.md

 - a `TTP_ROOTS` environment variable which addresses the available layers of code

 - an up-to-date `PATH` variable to address the `bin/` directories which contain the executable commands

+- an up-to-date `FPATH` variable to address the `libexec/sh/` directory which contains the KornShell functions

 - an up-to-date `PERL5LIB` variable to address the `libexec/perl/TTP/` directories which contain the Perl modules.